Schmytzi/ldpred-prs-manual/prs_manual.md

 If you used default parameters in all preceding steps, you needn't change anything.
 However, if you modified the assumed fractions, the range of array job indexes must be adjusted.
 You need $J = F * C$ jobs, where $F$ is the number of fractions passed as parameter `f` and $C$ the number of chromosomes.
-Therefore, the index range must run from 0 to $J-1$ (default: 0-175).
+The index range you specify in your slurm script must run from 0 to $J-1$ (default: 0-175).

 *Note:* This will spawn *a lot* of relatively short jobs, which will probably clog up your queue.
 You should warn your colleagues beforehand in case they need to submit urgent tasks to the cluster.

+*Note:* Each task is single-threaded and can run on a single core, making very efficient use of your resources.
+However, having 16 different processes running on the same node incurs heavy performance penalties (Cache misses, IO controller saturation) and therefore increases run time.
+This is why the default script uses two cores per task.

 ## See also
 * [LDpred GitHub Repository](https://github.com/bvilhjal/ldpred)